Yash-codeAndDev/Java/FileHandeling/readme.md

 ## Serialization in Inheritance

-* If Parent class implements serializable and child class will automatically also implements serializable.
+* If Parent class implements serializable and even though child class does not implements serializable we can serialize child class object i.e Serializable nature is inherited form parent to child class.
+>[!Note]
+> If parent is Serializable then every child class object is also serializable

 ```java
     class A implements Serializable